noraPosthumus/bugbunnies-web/src/_writeups/UMD CTF 2025/brainrot-dict.md

 ## Exploiting the file uplaod

 Looking at the man-pages of one of the commands, `xargs`, it mentions that filenames with spaces are incorrectly handled if the `-0` option is not provided.
-This opens up an interesting opportunity for exploitation: by uploading a file with a space in the filename, like `flag.txt%20basedict.brainrot` (`%20` gets URL-decoded to a space by the unquote function) it gets interpreted as two seperate files so xargs forwards both `flag.txt` and `basedict.brainrot` as arguments to `sort` and then to `uniq`.
+This opens up an interesting opportunity for exploitation:

+by uploading a file with a space in the filename, like `flag.txt%20basedict.brainrot` (`%20` gets URL-decoded to a space by the unquote function) it gets interpreted as two seperate files.
+Xargs then forwards both `flag.txt` and `basedict.brainrot` as arguments to `sort` and then to `uniq`.

 After uploading the file with the malicious filename, we can see the flag listed as a dictionary entry.